Monday, 23 January 2012

 PETAR national park and caves in Brazil

-The park itself does not have a lot of places where you could stay, but all of them are very neat and you have a spectacular view towards the mountains.
+The park itself does not have a lot of places where you could stay, but all of them are very neat and you have a spectacular view of the mountains.

-There are a lot of things to see around, caves are the main attraction, but I am sure there are people who would enjoy the local wildlife, swimming next to waterfalls or just taking forest trails.
+There are a lot of things to see around.
+Caves are the main attraction, but I am sure there are people who would enjoy the local wildlife, swimming next to waterfalls, or just hiking in the forest.

-The amount of various insects is incredible, wish I had a macro lens to show all those "fancy" caterpillars sitting on every log.
+The amount of various insects is incredible and wish I had a macro lens to show all those "fancy" caterpillars sitting on every log.

-Not only it had size of a football (almost), it also walked in a very funny way... yeah, it actually walked instead of jumping, and its gait resembled a fat drunk cat that is running in fear of missing another meal.
-This Jabba the Hut was hunting when our group first saw it and what it spotted was another ridiculously big representative of local fauna, a giant beetle that had size of my fist.
-I didn't have my camera when it happened about which I badly regret, because the next moment the toad tried to swallow the beetle and... the attempt was successful, just the beetle didn't care much about being in someone's stomach, it had a strong armor and most importantly, very sharp and strong limbs with which it started tearing the inner organs of the toad into small pieces, turning the toad into a fountain of blood jumping in agony.
+Not only it had size of a football (almost), it also walked in a very funny way... yeah, it actually walked instead of jumping.
+And its gait resembling one of a fat drunk cat that is running in fear of missing another meal.
+This Jabba the Hut was hunting when our group first saw it.
+What it just spotted was another ridiculously big representative of local fauna--a giant beetle that had size of my fist.
+I didn't have my camera when it happened, about which I badly regret.
+The next thing that happened, the toad tried to swallow the beetle and... the attempt was successful.
+Sort of.
+Just the beetle didn't like being in someone's stomach.
+It had a strong armour and, most importantly, very sharp and strong limbs with which it started tearing the inner organs of the toad into small pieces, turning the toad into a fountain of blood jumping in agony.
 After several attempts the toad managed to spit the "victim" leaving bloody mess on the battlefield and the beetle just walked off dragging red lumps of toad's parts.

-A number of frogs there is impressive, unfortunately I didn't have enough time to capture colorful ones
+A number of frogs there is impressive.
+Unfortunately I didn't have enough time to capture colourful ones.

 Waterfalls are not very tall but still spectacular